RaulArmasBenavides/RaulArmasBenavides/README.md

 - 👋 Hi, I’m @RaulArmasBenavides , I am 24 years old and I am from Perú.
--
+- I'm software engineer and I work currently in BW2 Technologies.
-- I have experience in  these languages : Visual Basic, C#, Java 6
+- I have experience in these languages : Visual Basic, VB.NET, C#, Java 6 and Javascript.
-- and in these technologies : Web services development ( WCF ) en .NET  framework.
+- I have experience using these technologies : Web services development ( WCF ) en .NET  framework.
 - 👀 I’m interested in learning new languages and new frameworks (Angular and React)

 - 💞️ I’m looking to collaborate on differents solutions